 Be smart with fiber

-Like soy, fiber may interfere with hormone absorption.
-Too much dietary fiber may prevent your body from getting the hormones it needs.
-Fiber is important, so don’t avoid it entirely.
-Instead, avoid taking your medicine within several hours of eating high-fiber foods.
+Fiber may interfere with thyroid hormone absorption.
+Too much dietary fiber may prevent your body from getting the hormones it needs from thyroid medications.

-If you take supplements or medications in addition to thyroid medicine, try to take these medicines at different times.
-Other medications can interfere with absorption, so it’s best to take your thyroid medicine on an empty stomach and without other medicines or foods.
+If you take supplements or medications in addition to thyroid medications, try to take them at different times.
+Other medications can interfere with absorption, so it’s best to take your thyroid medication without other supplements, medications, or foods.

-Even if you’re undergoing treatment, you may deal with long-lasting issues or complications because of the condition.
-There are ways to lessen the effect of hypothyroidism on your quality of life:
+Even if you’re undergoing treatment, you may deal with long lasting issues or complications from hypothyroidism.
+However, there are ways to lessen the condition’s effect on your quality of life.